 Our Diversity Access Programme not only provides the necessary information, advice and guidance for students considering Higher Education, but also offers tailored support on the above possible barriers.
 The programme is for a small group of Year 12 (sixth form) or Year One (college) students- participation on the programme is limited due to the bespoke nature of the content delivered.
-The 2022-23 Diversity Access Programme is currently being recruited to for delivery from Spring 2022 onwards, please contact the Widening Access and Participation team to find out more by email.
+The 2022-23 Diversity Access Programme is currently being recruited to for delivery from January 2023 onwards.
+Please contact the Widening Access and Participation team to find out more by email.

 Students who identify as Black, Asian or Minority Ethnic can apply to be a member of our Student Advisory Panel and help to steer the University’s approach to supporting Black, Asian and Minority Ethnic students.
 Panel students are asked to attend several meetings per academic year and offer feedback on projects, events and ideas for enhancing the experiences of Black, Asian and Minority Ethnic students at Edge Hill University.
 Panel members receive bespoke training from Careers for their involvement, and eligible students will earn points towards an Extra Edge or Competitive Edge certificate.

 On-course undergraduate and PGCE students at Edge Hill University can also apply for up to £2,000 from the Student Opportunity Fund, in order to support a career-enhancing project, initiative or opportunity that will enrich their student experience and enhance their employability and transferable skills.

 If you have questions or would like more information, please get in touch with us via [email protected] and we will be happy to discuss the support available.